 We close our worship with a hymn by Revd.
 James Thomas East, who sacrificed the money he had saved to visit the Holy Land, in order to pay for a life-saving operation on one of his congregation in 1911, long before the Welfare State was created.
 Instead, he took a holiday on the East Coast, where he wrote this Epiphany hymn.

-H&P 128 - Wise men seeking Jesus
+Sadly, it is not included in "Singing the Faith", but was in "Hymns and Psalms".
+We shall sing hymn number 128, 'Wise men, seeking Jesus'.

-- Wise men, seeking Jesus, Travelled from afar, Guided on their journey By a beauteous star. - But if we desire him, He is close at hand, For our native country Is our Holy Land. - Prayerful souls may find him By our quiet lakes, Meet him on our hillsides When the morning breaks.
+- 1. Wise men, seeking Jesus, Travelled from afar, Guided on their journey By a beauteous star. - 2.
+But if we desire him, He is close at hand; For our native country Is our Holy Land. - 3.
+Prayerful souls may find him By our quiet lakes, Meet him on our hillsides When the morning breaks. - 4.
+In our fertile cornfields While the sheaves are bound, In our busy markets, Jesus may be found. - 5.
+Fishermen talk with him By the great North Sea, As the first disciples Did in Galilee. - 6.
+Every town and village In our land might be Made by Jesus' presence Like sweet Bethany. - 7.
+He is more than near us,